 [00:32:05] Jordan Harbinger: "HR is working on it.
 I'll let HR know."

 [00:32:07] Ramit Sethi: Exactly.

 [00:32:07] Jordan Harbinger: Yeah.

 [00:32:52] Jordan Harbinger: It's like, "Well, we might give you a little bit, if you actually threatened to quit and we can't afford to lose you.
 You might be looking at like a seven percent raise instead of a five percent raise.
-But otherwise, no, Tom's going to take a $10,000 raise every year because we lose him.
-We lose half the revenue that he's generating.
+But otherwise, no, Tom's going to take a $10,000 raise every year because if we lose him, we lose half the revenue that he's generating.